martinescardo/HoTTEST-Summer-School/Colloquia/Favonia/README.markdown

 The video recording is available at <https://youtu.be/VbBDxVEu_bA>.
 The slides contain no known mistakes, but the recording has some:

-1. At 00:25:38, I meant to mention the mathematician “Danial Kan,” but said something like “Don???
+1. At 00:25:38, I meant to mention the mathematician “Daniel Kan,” but said something like “Don???
 Kan” instead.

 2. Around 00:27:18, I said the type theory would have been broken.
 A better answer is that the types would likely be forced to have compositions due to the global coherence of a type theory, but if so, it is not obvious how terms compute in the presence of those forced compositions.
 That said, I feel this explanation is not entirely satisfactory, either.